ArlanPrado/RPico-Clone-Hero-Controller/README.md

 # Raspberry Pico Guitar Hero Controller
  Clone/Guitar Hero guitar controller made with using Raspberry Pi Pico and CircuitPython.
 Make anything a Guitar Hero controller!
+Currently no support for a tilt to activate star power.

 CircuitPython v6.2.0-rc.0 + adafruit_hid library